-He stepped forward and methodically taught me how to tell people I wanted to get out of there: vou meter o pé.
+He stepped forward and taught me how to tell people I wanted to get out of there: vou meter o pé.
 My first Brazilian gíria (slang).
 I still didn’t know how to formulate a sentence, but I did know how to mutter the street cred slang equivalent of “I wanna split.”
 It didn’t go so well with my British accented Portuguese.
-Though it did make me realise that the bulk of what I wasn’t understanding was grammarly correct formulated Portuguese sentences, yet slathered in slang and dotted with cut up verbs.
+Though it did make me realise that the bulk of what I wasn’t understanding was correct Portuguese sentences, yet slathered in slang and dotted with cut-up verbs.

 Did I research these slang words in my Brazilian husband’s WhatsApp?
 Yes, yes I did.

-Here’s some bonified Whatsapp research for you.
+Here’s some bona fide Whatsapp research for you.
 The real Brazilian slang lying-in-wait to trip you up.

 Brazilian Slang Used to Refer to People

-Means mischevious boy.
+Means mischievous boy.
 Muleques for more than one of them!

 Cadê os muleques?